kercheval-a/kercheval-a/_posts/2020-05-17-coffee-vs-plastic.markdown

 1. Avoid capsule machines that produce disposable plastic capsules as waste.
 2. Do not use automatic drip coffee makers -- even the high end ones have plastic filter baskets.
 3. For an inexpensive, high-quality solution, use a pour-over method, but avoid plastic drippers in favor of glass or ceramic.
 Avoid plastic kettles.
 Use glass or ceramic cups.
+4. A second inexpensive option is the French Press, if constructed of steel and glass.
+The lack of need for filters balances the slightly higher entry cost.
-4. For the hobbyist, most semi-automatic espresso machines qualify, with a preference for heat exchanger type.
+5. For the hobbyist, most semi-automatic espresso machines qualify, with a preference for heat exchanger type.
+Here there are also no filters to buy, but the entry cost is significant.

 A benefit of this corrective action is that your coffee will be far better than before.
 On the other hand, you will have to spend more time making coffee.
 I find the slower methods to be helpful to my state of mind -- meditative, and encouraging me to focus on something simple, the mindful preparation of a daily beverage.